infor-design/enterprise/src/components/cards/readme.md

 ## Code Example

-Note that either the class `card` or `widget` can be used interchangeably.
-A card is just a div with `class="card"`.
-Usually its used in conjunction with home pages or the responsive grid.
+Note that either the class `card` or `widget` can currently be used interchangeably as classes.
+However this is a distinction.
+A card is just a div with `class="card"` its a container with a shadow and border.
+A widget generally refers to a component in the Workspaces dashboard with a title and contents.
+Please try to avoid duplicating workspace functionality as your homepage as it can be confusing to sales and product teams.
+If you find yourself doing that try and use the actual workspace product.
+Some sections in this document say Workspace Only and this is what they refer to.

+Usually a card/widget used in conjunction with either the home pages (workspace) component or the responsive grid.
 It can also have a header object and a content area (with scrolling).
-By adding the classes as noted in the example.
-Also checkout the homepage examples and homepage component.

 Our new code uses a new flex box based widget for the toolbar.
 Place the title in a section called `widget-header-section title`.
 And the buttons in a section like `<div class="widget-header-section custom-action">`.